 We are going to allow a record field to be a procedure or function and not just a chunk of data.
 In simple terms a procedure/function is a list of instructions or a small chunk of program.

 runs the small chunk of program defined as part of “point” that changes the colour of the pixel at point.x, point.y and hence “shows” it.

 This idea can be elaborated so that there is no need for any code that doesn't live outside of a struct - all of the code in a program can be made part of a set of data structures.

 in the first case we have a general show function and we have to tell it which point to show.
 In the second we simply call the show method that belongs to the point.
 The show method works on the point that it belongs to.
 You can see that this is a very simple change in the way something is written - syntax.
 However thinking about things in this way is very useful.

 This is a very clever idea and it was first thought of in the early 1960s by Ole-Johan Dahl and Krysten Nygaard as part of a new computer language called Simula.
 The language may not have caught on but the idea most certainly did.

-If you haven’t recognised it then I’d better tell you that a record with procedural fields or "method" is called “an object” and the whole idea is called “object-oriented programming”.
+If you haven’t recognized it then I’d better tell you that a record with procedural fields or "methods" is called “an object” and the whole idea is called “object-oriented programming”.

 So the truth is that objects are just records that allow code and data to be stored on an equal footing - I told you data structures were important.